Is Your Website Working For You?

 - Keywords: Words that identify what the page is about.
 Keep to less than 7 keywords per page.
 Keywords in meta tags are not visible in the search engine results like Title and Description. <meta name=”keywords” content=”inbound marketing, building brands”>\

-Creating a sitemap is easy.
+It may sound complicated, but creating a sitemap is easy.
 You can find sitemap generators online that will create the .xml file for you.
-Once you get the .xml file, simply upload it to the root directory of your website (e.g. www. website.com/sitemap.xml).
+Once you get the .xml file, simply upload it to the root directory of your website (e.g. www. website. com/sitemap.xml).
 If your website is updated regularly, make it a point to update your XML file at least once a month so search engines have the freshest data.

-Adding an XML sitemap is a component that is commonly overlooked, while it may not be the deciding factor in improving your Search Engine Optimization, it will certainly help you out in the long run.
+Adding an XML sitemap is a component that is commonly overlooked by many business owners.
+And while it may not be the deciding factor in improving your Search Engine Optimization, it will certainly help you out in the long run.

-Have you ever clicked on a link that is broken?
-Chances are, yes.
+Have you ever clicked on a link that’s broken?
+Chances are you’re either the luckiest user on the internet, or you have.
 And it’s annoying.
-When this happens, you will typically see a “404 message” or “Page Not Found.”
+When this happens, you’ll typically see a “404 message” or “Page Not Found.”
 A lot of times this is caused by a page being moved to a new URL and not directing the old link to the new page.
 Think about the opportunities you are losing when your customers or potential buyers want information that they can’t get to.
 If you choose to move a page on your website, make certain that you use a permanent 301 redirect.
-A method used to change an old URL to a new one.
+In common speak, it’s a method used to change an old URL to a new one.

 Now that you’ve got some good traffic coming to your site, you need to focus on keeping that traffic there.
 Bounce rate is a great indicator of how people are interacting with your site.
 A bounce rate will tell you when a person enters your website and then leaves without interacting with any other pages.
 There is not one set bounce rate that is average, because it varies by industry.
 But, generally speaking, bounce rates are between 45% to 55%.
 The lower your bounce rate, the better, but only you can set your own baseline to know what works for you and your business.
 Here are some tips you should consider to improve user experience and decrease your bounce rate.